2ndkauboy/ddev-elasticvue/README.md

 ## Configuration

-The add-on assumes that the Elasticsearch service is named `elasticsearch` and the (only) cluster is named `docker-cluster`.
-If this is the case, you can import the predifened cluster on the welcome screen:
+The add-on assumes that the Elasticsearch service is named `elasticsearch`.
+If this is the case, you can import the predefined cluster on the welcome screen:

 ![Web-to-print settings menu](images/elasticvue-predefined-clusters-annotated.png)